dkfans/keeperfx/docs/keeperfx_readme.txt

 LANGUAGE
   This option is used to select language file, used for displaying texts.
-Note that changing this option will not completely switch the language - only text messages will be changed.
-If the language setting doesn't match the one selected during installation, then national letters may be displayed incorrectly.
-Also, this option doesn't change the speech language.
+It also changes language in lecturer speeches.
+Note that if the specific campaign doesn't have support for your language, the default language will be used.

 New in-game commands: